comsci-uwc-isak/unit-1-project-rikiod/README.md

 ### 6. Summarize the fleet and/or an individual car's distance
 The following script finds the total distance traveled by all of the the cars in the car rental system if "all" is entered as an argument.
 If a license plate is entered as an arugment, then the program will find the total distance traveled by that particular car.

+The summarize program was quite hard because specific lines had to be found within the maincarfile.txt; however, I was able to use while loops and have the program loop through each line reading word by word.
 ```.sh
 #!/bin/bash